 You never know around which corner your next opportunity is waiting.

 I agree that to advance in business.
 However, it would help if you occasionally broke out of your comfort zone.

 However, I don't think you must always live outside your comfort zone.

 Work From Your Strengths, Not On Your Weaknesses

-However, true growth will come when you take hold of those strengths and let them take you to places outside of your comfort zone.
+However, actual growth will come when you take hold of those strengths and let them take you to places outside your comfort zone.
 They are the things you know best, that you love the most, and that you can probably do in your sleep.

 Allow yourself to become strong and confident in your comfort zone, and then take on the world with a vengeance.
-Striving to be the best at what you do allows you to carve out your place as an “expert” in the minds of future prospects and customers.
-But it doesn’t mean that you have to stay in one place forever.
-Just like everything else, there’s a fine line between never challenging yourself and going after every opportunity blindly just for the heck of it.
-Your knowledge and experience will guide you as to whether a situation is worth leaving your comfort zone, or not.
+Striving to be the best at what you do allows you to carve out your place as an "expert" in the minds of prospects and customers.
+But it doesn't mean you have to stay in one place forever.

-Confidence is a key skill that will allow you to take chances outside your comfort zone.
-The more success you have, the stronger your confidence, and the stronger your confidence, the more inclined you will be to take necessary risks outside of your comfort zone that will allow you to grow and move forward toward success.
+Confidence is a crucial skill that will allow you to take chances outside your comfort zone.
+The more success you have, the stronger your confidence, and the stronger your confidence, the more inclined you will be to take necessary risks outside your comfort zone that will allow you to grow and progress toward success.

 Get a free review of your companies Sales and Marketing from our team of Revenue growth experts, worth $2,597